-A monolithic SDDs array consists of eight square SDD cells, each with an active area of 8×8 mm2.
-The 450 μ m thick silicon bulk allows to achieve an efficiency of almost 100% for X-rays in the energy between 5-12 keV, which corresponds to the region of interest for the kaonic deuterium measurement [8].
+A monolithic SDDs array consists of eight square SDD cells, each with an active area of $8 \times 8 \text{ mm}^2$.
+The $450 \,\mu \text{m}$ thick silicon bulk allows to achieve an efficiency of almost 100% for x-rays in the energy between 5-12 keV, which corresponds to the region of interest for the kaonic deuterium measurement [6].
 The individual SDD cells are arranged in a 2×4 array with a 1 mm dead region along the device's borders.
 The silicon wafer is glued on an alumina ceramic carrier, which provides the polarization voltages, and screwed on an aluminium holder.
-This high thermal conductive block protects the delicate detector bonding connections and is used to cool down the SDDs to temperatures between 100 K and 150 K. The special "gear-wheel" structure of the ceramic carrier allows close packing of several SDD arrays, which is essential for optimizing the geometrical X-ray detection efficiency.
-These SDD arrays belong to an improved technology with an average leakage current of 25 pA/cm2 at room temperature [12].
-A very significant improvement is the change of the preamplifier system from the named CUBE [13].
+This high thermal conductive block protects the delicate detector bonding connections and is used to cool down the SDDs to temperatures between 100 K and 150 K. The special 'gear-wheel' structure of the ceramic carrier allows close packing of several SDD arrays, which is essential for optimizing the geometrical x-ray detection efficiency.
+These SDD arrays belong to an improved technology with an average leakage current of 25 pA/cm2 at room temperature [17].
+A very significant improvement is the change of the preamplifier system from the J-FET to a complementary metal-oxide semiconductor integrated charge sensing amplifier, named CUBE [18].
 For each SDD cell, the CUBE is placed on the ceramic carrier as close as possible to the collecting anode and connected to it with a bonding wire.
-Thanks to the new preamplifier CUBE, the SDDs' performances are stable even when exposed to high and variable charged particle rates [13] and a faster drift time is achievable thanks to the possibility to cool down to 100 K, which was not possible with the J-FET, which reach an optimal performance around 170 K (see Table 1).
+Thanks to the new preamplifier CUBE, the SDDs' performances are stable even when exposed to high and variable charged particle rates [18].
+Moreover, the drift time is improved by a factor of two compared to the SDD-JFET thanks to the possibility to cool down the SDD-CUBE to 100 K. The signals are processed by a dedicated front-end electronics and DAQ system.

-Figure 2: An SDD array for the SIDDHARTA-2 experiment.

-The signals are processed by a dedicated front-end electronics and DAQ system.
 The output of the CUBE is connected to a common ASIC called SFERA (SDDs Front-End Readout ASIC), an Integrated Circuit performing analog shaping and peak detection of the signals.
-Each SFERA was designed by Politecnico di Milano to read 16 SDDs [14, 15].
-The SFERA main shaper is characterized by a 9th order semi-Gaussian complex-conjugate poles filter with selectable peaking times (from 500 ns to 6 μ s) and gains, while the fast shaper has a fixed 200 ns peaking time, and is used for pile-up rejection.
+Each SFERA was designed by Politecnico di Milano to read 16 SDDs [19].
+The SFERA main shaper is characterized by a 9th order semi-Gaussian complex-conjugate poles filter with selectable peaking times (from 500 ns to 6 μ s) and gains, while the fast shaper has a fixed 200 ns peaking time and is used for pile-up rejection.
 SFERA allows to acquire both timing and energy information for multiple hits on the SDDs.
 Figure 3 shows a schematic representation of the analog chain block diagram corresponding to a single SDD.
 The signal generated by the incident radiation consists of an electron packet that can be represented as current pulse.
 It is collected at the anode of the SDD and is amplified by the CUBE which represents the first element of the analog chain.
 During the data taking, the leakage current of the detector and the electron packets charge the CUBE's capacitor.
 The output consists of a slow constant slope ramp due to the leakage current, while the collection of an electron packet generates a rapid increase of the charge accumulated on the capacitor.
 Thus, the collection of an electron packet produces a step on the ramp, this pulse is isolated through a shaper, whose shaping time of 2 μ s is chosen to minimize the noise.
-Then, the maximum value of the Gaussian output is processed by the Peak Stretcher circuit and, the voltage signal is converted into a digital signal through an analog-to-digital converter (ADC).
-Lastly, the full event data information is saved in a file.
+Then, the maximum value of the Gaussian output is processed by the Peak Stretcher circuit and the voltage signal is converted into a digital signal through an analog-to-digital converter (ADC).